 The course is held once a week for 4 weeks.
 Each session takes around 45 to 90 minutes depending on how much fun we are having and how the babies respond.

 I show you how to massage your baby on a demonstration doll to enable you to copy the techniques on your baby.
-At the end of each class, you will be given handouts with diagrams of that weeks’ lesson.
+At the end of each class, you will be given handouts and notes with diagrams of that weeks’ lesson.
 These techniques, once learnt, can be used on your child from infant to adulthood.

 The Baby Massage sessions are all about you and baby.

 Bring a towel or blanket that smells of home